hamlet-io/docs/blog/2021-01-13-template-deploys.md

 One thing that stands out on initial review is that the resource exposes a number of parameters that determine the type of content the table will hold.
 This configuration cannot be made generic because it is fundamental to the way the resource behaves.
 We could add support for different values within the component itself, but this would mean embedding product-specific configuration logic inside of our infrastructure.

-Our Hamlet infrastructure usually provides the base level platform where we deploy code artefacts which are executed by the platform.
+Our hamlet infrastructure usually provides the base level platform where we deploy code artefacts which are executed by the platform.
 This doesn't quite fit that model.
 So instead of turning this template into a generic component what if we could treat this template as a code artefact, this way changes are promoted through environments and during the promotion process we re-apply the template with the latest updates.

 This is where the template component comes in.
 The template component has some useful features to integrate your template resources with the rest of your hamlet deployment: